Updated Feb 2026 12 min read

 Ocean View Estate

-A stunning hinterland escape set on 100 acres of vineyards and bushland, Ocean View Estate sits halfway between Brisbane and the Sunshine Coast on the scenic Mount Mee Road.
-Founded in 1998 by Thomas and Kate Honnef (with Cal and Rosie Irons), the winery is now run by a father-daughter winemaking team — Thomas and Hannah Hathway.
-All wines are estate-grown and made on-site.
+A stunning hinterland escape set on 100 acres of vineyards and natural bushland, Ocean View Estate sits halfway between Brisbane and the Sunshine Coast on the scenic Mount Mee Road.
+Founded in 1998 and now run by a father-daughter winemaking team, all wines are estate-grown and produced entirely on site.

-The glass-and-pole restaurant overlooks the lake and vineyard, offering an acclaimed a la carte menu by chef Tony Tierney that incorporates estate wines and local produce.
-Gourmet picnic hampers can be enjoyed on the lawns.
-Three vineyard cottages with spas and fireplaces allow overnight stays, and behind-the-scenes winery tours take you right to the vats.
-Fully accessible and pet-friendly.
+The glass-and-pole restaurant overlooks the lake and vineyard with an acclaimed à la carte menu by chef Tony Tierney, incorporating estate wines and local produce.
+Gourmet picnic hampers can be ordered for the lawns.
+Three vineyard cottages with spas and fireplaces offer overnight stays.
+Behind-the-scenes winery tours take you right to the fermentation vats.
+Fully accessible and pet-friendly — a rare combination among the region's producers.

 Getting There